dpiras/GMM-MI/README.md

 - more test notebooks, including all results from the paper
 - turn modules into clearer classes

-## Current state

-As of August 11th 2022, we have collected most results and only need to make them available in the `notebooks` folder.
-We are observing a small MI bias when applying our estimator; please check [this jupyter notebook](https://github.com/dpiras/MI_estimation/blob/main/notebooks/2_MI_D3p_significance.ipynb) for a simple example.
-This will be addressed soon, as we put together all the results that will go in the paper.

 ## Installation

 To install GMM-MI, we currently recommend the following steps: